Do you want to compare SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms?

 - Multiple choice fields

-- Likert scale fields (which we sometimes call matrix questions)
+- Likert scale fields (some survey platforms call these matrix questions)

 - Star ratings with customizable icons.